 Field Action Debugger Select Microsoft Native as the debugging platform. x64 Select this checkbox if you are debugging a 64-bit application.
 Deselect the checkbox if you are debugging a 32-bit application.
 Mode Select the Run radio button.
 Default Directory This is set as the default directory for the process being debugged.
-Application Path Select and enter either the full or the relative path to the application executable. • If the path contains spaces, specify the full path; do not use a relative path If the path contains spaces, specify the full path, do not use a relative path If the path contains spaces, the path must be enclosed by quotes Command Line Arguments Parameters to pass to the application at startup.
+Application Path Select and enter either the full or the relative path to the application executable.
+If the path contains spaces, specify the full path; do not use a relative path If the path contains spaces, the path must be enclosed by quotes Command Line Arguments Parameters to pass to the application at start up.
 Show Console Create a console window for the debugger; not applicable for attaching to a process.
 Symbol Search Paths Specify any additional paths to locate debug symbols for the debugger; separate the paths with a semi-colon.